theboldproject/BOLD/README.md

 For security, we recommend you now send those coins to yourself to a newly generated receive address created in your own 2.0 wallet.

 For support, please don't hesitate to join us in our chat platform at http://discord.gg/5PD3X7G

+*Only transactions up to and including block 833658 will be processed